-If a member of the built-in Domain Admins group connects to Firebird using trusted authentication, he/she will be connected as SYSDBA.
+If a local Administrator or a member of the built-in Domain Admins group connects to Firebird using trusted authentication, he/she will be connected as SYSDBA.

 Configuration Parameter "Authentication"

 The new parameter Authentication has been added to firebird.conf for configuring the authentication method on Windows.
 Possible values are.-